ig0rmin/ich/README.md

 ## Testing from CLI

-Note: I like testing the backend using CLI tools, but feel free to use Podman or whatever you like.
+Note: I like testing the backend using CLI tools, but feel free to use Postman or whatever you like.

 Create one ore more test users:
 ```bash